 Act means sections 1 through 9 and Titles I and V of the Indian Self-Determination and Education Assistance Act of 1975, Pub.
 L. 93-638, as amended, but only to the extent as incorporated by and not in conflict with 23 U.S.C.
 207.

 Administrator means the FHWA or FTA Administrator from which the funds are being received.
+To revise

 Appeal means a request by a Tribe for an administrative review of an adverse decision by the Secretary.